zhirschtritt/sbk-scheduler/README.md

 ## About

-Built for the somervillebikekitchen, a volunteer-run bike repair space in Davis Square, Somerville, MA.
+Built for the [Somerville Bike Kitchen](https://somervillebikekitchen.org), a volunteer-run bike repair space in Davis Square, Somerville, MA.

 Features:
 - Needlessly real-time using [featherjs](https://feathersjs.com/) and websocket.io